 [HM = Historical Materialism; DM = Dialectical Materialism.]

 [Because this is a summary Essay, in much of what follows I can only present many of the conclusions of Essay Nine as bald assertions; evidence and substantiation can be found in the full essays themselves -- Nine Parts One and Two.]

 In Essay Twelve, it will be argued that in Ancient Greece, 'western' Metaphysics received its most important and formative input from contemporaneous ruling-class priorities and interests.
-In subsequent Modes of Production, traditional metaphysicians have, directly or indirectly, fed-off, served and/or rationalised either the power of the State or that of some other nascent, insurgent, or aspiring ruling elite.
-While Theology, for example, has always served as a theoretical expression of alienated religious consciousness (among other things), in its different forms Metaphysics has likewise served as legitimator of ruling-class wealth and power, linking the authority of the State to (a) the 'natural' or cosmic order, (b) the 'will of God', or (c) the defence of 'civilised values' -- thereby helping rationalise gross inequality and class oppression.
+In subsequent Modes of Production, traditional metaphysicians have, directly or indirectly, fed-off, served or rationalised either the power of the State or that of some other nascent, insurgent, or aspiring ruling elite.
+While Theology, for example, has always served as a theoretical expression of alienated religious consciousness (among other things), in its different forms Metaphysics has likewise served as a 'legitimator' of ruling-class wealth and power, linking the authority of the State to (a) the 'natural'/cosmic order, (b) the 'will of God', or (c) the defence of 'civilised values' -- thereby helping 'justify' gross inequality and class oppression.

-Indeed, Metaphysics has invariably been dressed-up as a Super-Scientific theory of 'Being' -- its theorists seeking to derive fundamental principles governing the entire universe, valid for all of time, from thought alone.
+Indeed, Metaphysics has invariably been dressed-up as a Super-Scientific theory of 'Being' -- its theorists seeking to derive fundamental principles that supposedly govern the entire universe, valid for all of time, from thought alone.

-So, behind the velvet glove of Metaphysics lies the mailed fist of class domination, its necessary truths dimly reflecting -- but often 'justifying', sometimes mystifying --, the iron rule of the State.
+So, behind the velvet glove of Metaphysics lies the mailed fist of class domination, its necessary truths dimly reflecting -- but often rationalising, sometimes even mystifying --, the iron rule of the State.